williamb9090/git-tutorial/README.md

 Now that we have our repo cloned to our desktop, we can move on to stashing.

 **Branches**
 To organize the changes you make to your project, git uses branches which are different versions of the same code.
+Versions of code can be thought of as nodes in a binary tree with each new version becoming a child node of the previous version.
+When a node has two children, they are referred to as branches since both new versions are branching off of the same parent version.
 Lets make a new branch called new-branch:
 ```
 git branch new-branch
 ```